jqpe/figmaid/docs/src/troubleshooting/fonts-not-showing-up.md

 3. Run `figmaid config validate` to check that your configuration file is valid.
 If you accidentally mispelled something figmaid will fallback to the default configuration.
    -  For a quick fix run DIRS=/your/directory figmaid
 4. Run `figmaid config open` and check that you specified the correct directory.
+5. Run `figmaid config`, this lists all directories and amount of loaded font files per directory.
+If you want to be extra spicy you can specify an absolute path to the direct parent of your font file with `DIRS=/my/fontdir figmaid config`.
+If figmaid picked up some fonts from this directory it would print your directory path followed by amount of fonts greater than zero.
-5. If all else fails, the font might not have correct tables.
+6. If all else fails, the font might not have correct tables.
 I'd apprecatiate if you'd take the time to open a issue with the font file included.

 figmaid figures out the font family by looking at it's metadata.
 In some cases the font family and filename don't match — in this case you should install the font and then open it in your platform's GUI and see what the font family actually is.